kammitama5/Distracting_KATAS/README.md

 # Distracting_KATAS
-This is a repo for all the katas that distract me while I'm trying to get work done
+This is a repo for all the katas that distract me while I'm trying to get work done.